sysfce2/AviSynth_masktools/README.md

     Feature is available from v2.2.15

-    The keywords should appear at the beginning of the expression.
-    The primary reason of this feature is the "easy" usage of formerly written 8 bit optimized expressions.
+    The primary reason of this feature is the "easy" usage of formerly written expressions optimized for 8 bits.

     Use
     - "int" : scales limited range videos, only integer formats (8-16bits) to 8 (or bit depth specified by 'i8'..'i16')
     - "intf": scales full range videos, only integer formats (8-16bits) to 8 (or bit depth specified by 'i8'..'i16')
-    - "float" : scales limited range videos, only 32 bit float format to 8 (or bit depth specified by 'i8'..'i16')
+    - "float" or "floatf" : only scales 32 bit float format to 8 bit range (or bit depth specified by 'i8'..'i16')
-    - "floatf": scales full scale videos, only 32 bit float format to 8 (or bit depth specified by 'i8'..'i16')
     - "all": scales videos to 8 (or bit depth specified by 'i8'..'i16') - conversion uses limited_range logic (mul/div by two's power)
     - "allf": scales videos to 8 (or bit depth specified by 'i8'..'i16') - conversion uses full scale logic (stretch)
     - "none": no magic